Read more below on my current and completed research projects.

-The Black Land and the Middle Kingdom will be the first extended comparative study of Ancient Egypt and Early Imperial China.
+My book, Ancient Egypt and Early China, is the first extended comparative study of New Kingdom Egypt and early imperial China.
 While it has become common to compare Early China with Classical Greece or the Roman Empire, I argue that a comparison with Ancient Egypt is more appropriate and instructive, despite the great separation in time and space.
 This comparative study seeks to illuminate each civilization more clearly, revealing shared structural traits as well as distinctive features.
 The book employs a combination of textual, art historical, and archaeological analyses.

-It is divided into three sections, “Rulership,” “Administration,” and “Afterlife,” with seven chapters.
+It is divided into seven chapters.
 The first chapter compares the management of the Yellow River and the Nile, exploring the intersection of environment, administration, and rulership, and critiquing the persistent theory of Karl Wittfogel concerning river management and “Oriental despotism.”
-The second is a comparison between two reformers, Akhenaten (“the heretic pharaoh”) and Wang Mang, whose short-lived dynasty terminated the Western Han.
+The second is a comparative study of imperial expansion and client states during the Han Dynasty and New Kingdom Egypt, investigating resource extraction, marriage diplomacy, and military force.
+The third is a comparison between two reformers, Akhenaten (“the heretic pharaoh”) and Wang Mang, whose short-lived dynasty terminated the Western Han.
 The comparison is employed to investigate the effectiveness of late-period reforms in mature empires.
-The third is a comparative study of imperial expansion and client states during the Han Dynasty and New Kingdom Egypt, investigating resource extraction, marriage diplomacy, and military force.
 The fourth looks at legal principles of China and Egypt as seen through excavated legal cases, focusing on adultery and robbery.
 The fifth shifts to the intersection of administration and the afterlife, with a comparison of the tombs of scribes in China and Egypt and the construction of scribal identity.
 The sixth (co-written with Marissa Stevens) will look at the use of architectural tomb models in both cultures and their role in funerary culture.
 The final chapter looks at paradisaical afterlife realms in China and Egypt and how one gained access to them.

 You can view a lecture based on some of this research here.